BAPS Hindu Mandir Abu Dhabi

-BAPS Hindu Mandir Abu Dhabi is a traditional Hindu mandir built by the BAPS Swaminarayan Sanstha in Abu Dhabi, United Arab Emirates (UAE).
-Inspired by Pramukh Swami Maharaj (1921–2016) and consecrated by Mahant Swami Maharaj on 14 February 2024, this is the first traditional Hindu mandir in Abu Dhabi.
-The mandir recorded 2.2 million visitors in its inaugural year.
+The BAPS Hindu Mandir Abu Dhabi is a traditional Hindu mandir built by the BAPS Swaminarayan Sanstha, in Abu Dhabi, United Arab Emirates (UAE).
+Inspired by Pramukh Swami Maharaj (1921–2016) and consecrated by Mahant Swami Maharaj on 14 February 2024, it is the first traditional Hindu mandir in Abu Dhabi and the largest Hindu mandir in West Asia.
+It recorded over 2.2 million visitors in its inaugural year.

-In 1997, Pramukh Swami Maharaj envisioned a mandir in Abu Dhabi.
-In August 2015, the UAE government announced it would provide the land for the mandir.
-Sheikh Mohammed bin Zayed Al Nahyan, the Crown Prince of Abu Dhabi, gifted 27 acres of land for the mandir.
+Pramukh Swami Maharaj envisioned a mandir in Abu Dhabi in 1997.
+In 2015, Sheikh Mohammed bin Zayed Al Nahyan, the Crown Prince of Abu Dhabi, gifted 27 acres of land for the project.
+Construction commenced in December 2019 at Abu Mureikhah, near the Dubai-Abu Dhabi Sheikh Zayed Highway, with over 2,000 artisans crafting the stonework in India and more than 200 volunteers from around the world contributing over 690,000 hours.

-In September 2019 the mandir gained legal status, and in December 2019, the construction commenced.
-The mandir is constructed from pink sandstone from northern Rajasthan and marble from Italy.
-The mandir stands 108 feet tall, 262 feet in length and 180 feet in width.
-This is the first Hindu stone mandir to undergo complete digital modeling and seismic simulations during the construction process.
-Over 200 volunteers from the UAE, Africa, the United Kingdom, the United States, India, and other Gulf countries dedicated more than 690,000 hours towards its construction.
+The mandir is constructed from Rajasthani pink sandstone and Italian marble, standing 108 feet tall, 262 feet long, and 180 feet wide.
+It features seven shikhars symbolizing the seven Emirates and houses seven shrines dedicated to Swaminarayan and Gunatitanand Swami, Radha-Krishna, Sita-Rama, Shiva-Parvati, Venkateshwara, Jagannath, and Ayyappan.

-The mandir has become a symbol of interfaith harmony, representing the UAE's and India’s good relations to foster understanding, acceptance, and unity among people of different religious backgrounds.
-Since inauguration, the mandir has hosted a range of cultural, diplomatic, and interfaith events.
-Accordingly, the mandir carvings not only incorporate stories from the Ramayana, Shiva Purana, Bhagavatam, Mahabharata, and the lives of Hindu figures, but also stories from Arabian, Egyptian, Mesopotamian, Native American, and other civilizations.
-The mandir complex includes the traditional Hindu mandir, an immersive audio-visual experience, a visitor centre, prayer halls, exhibitions, learning areas, a sports area for children, thematic gardens, water features, a food court, and a gift shop.
+The mandir has become a symbol of interfaith harmony: the land was donated by a Muslim crown prince, the lead architect was Christian, the construction manager was Sikh, and the foundation designer was Buddhist.
+Its carvings draw from the Ramayana, Shiva Purana, Bhagavatam, Mahabharata, and alongside Arabian, Egyptian, Mesopotamian, and Native American traditions.
+The mandir complex includes the traditional Hindu mandir, a visitor centre, prayer halls, exhibitions, learning areas, sports area for children, thematic gardens, water features, a food court, and a books and gift shop.